matheusguermandi/building-microservices-notes/README.md

 FaaS is an interesting emerging pattern in deploying code.
 Rather than having to specify how many copies of something you want, you just give your code to the FaaS platform and say, “When this happens, run this code.”
 This is really nice from a developer point of view, and I think an abstraction like this is likely the future for a large amount of server-side development.
 The current implementations aren’t without problems, though.
 In terms of microservices, deploying a whole microservice as a single “function” on a FaaS platform is a totally fine way to start.

 One final note: separate in your mind the concepts of deployment and release.
 Just because you’ve deployed something to production doesn’t mean it has to be released to your users.
 By separating these concepts, you open up the opportunity to roll out your software in different ways—for example, by using canary releases or parallel runs.
 All of this and more is covered in depth in Chapter 8.

+### Testing

+It makes a lot of sense to have a suite of automated functional tests to give you fast feedback on the quality of your software before the users see it, and this is absolutely something you should do.
+Microservices give you a lot of options in terms of the different types of tests you can write, as we explored in Chapter 9.

+When compared to other types of architectures, though, end-to-end tests can be especially problematic for microservice architectures.
+They can end up being more expensive to write and maintain for microservice architectures than for simpler non-distributed architectures, and the tests themselves can end up having a lot more failures that don’t necessarily point to a problem with your code.
+End-to-end tests that span multiple teams are particularly challenging.

+Over time, look to reduce your reliance on end-to-end tests; consider replacing some of the effort put into this form of testing with consumer-driven contracts, schema compatibility checking, and testing in production.
+These activities can deliver much more effectively than end-to-end tests on quickly catching issues on more distributed systems.